 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
 In contrast, changes in inventory levels are the effect of many homeowners deciding to list their home for sale -- which may be a significant decision, but it is not always so.
 Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
-Inventory levels have been declining drastically over the past year -- and are now 24% lower than they were one year ago.
+Inventory levels have been declining drastically over the past year -- and are now 26% lower than they were one year ago.

 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of single family homes for sale has decreased by 23% over the past year, while the number of townhouses, duplexes and condos for sale has decreased by a similar amount of 26% over the past year!
-All we can hope is that these inventory levels will start to climb again as we continue into the Fall market, as there are many buyers in our local market who are anxious to buy, but not finding many properties that they would like to purchase.
+The number of single family homes for sale has decreased by 22% over the past year, while the number of townhouses, duplexes and condos for sale has decreased by a startling 39% over the past year!
+All we can hope is that these inventory levels will start to climb again (??) at some point -- maybe next Spring!?!
+There are many buyers in our local market who are anxious to buy, but not finding many properties that they would like to purchase.

 Inventory levels have shifted much more dramatically in the City of Harrisonburg over the past two years as compared to in Rockingham County.
-We have seen nearly a 50% decline in the number of homes for sale in the City of Harrisonburg when comparing today to two years ago -- while inventory levels have only declined by 31% in Rockingham County during that same timeframe.
-If finding a home to buy is difficult right now, it is even more difficult if you are looking in the City of Harrisonburg.
+We have seen nearly a 29% decline in the number of homes for sale in the City of Harrisonburg when comparing today to one year ago and a 25% decline in Rockingham County during that same timeframe.
+If finding a home to buy is difficult right now, it is slightly more difficult if you are looking in the City of Harrisonburg.
 Fewer and fewer homes are available to purchase.
+There are currently only 79 homes for sale in the entire City of Harrisonburg!